turbomarko/turbo-drf/docs/project-generation-options.rst

 use_sentry:
     Indicates whether the project should be configured to use Sentry_.

-use_whitenoise:
-    Indicates whether the project should be configured to use WhiteNoise_.

 ci_tool:
     Select a CI tool for running tests.
 The choices are: